 Participation.
 Students are expected to participate in all class discussions and participate in all exercises, including field experiences and observations.
 It is the student's responsibility to contact the instructor if assignment deadlines are not met.
 Students are responsible for initiating arrangements for missed work.
 Participation includes your willingness to contribute thoughts and ideas during class discussions, make music, work in groups, teach, and give project presentations.
-Your final grade may be influenced by your observed willingness to participate in class activities.

 Attendance/Absences: Attendance is required at each class meeting.
-If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Tiger Cub.
+If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook www.auburn.edu/studentpolicies.
 Arrangement to take the make-up exam must be made in advance.
 Students who miss an exam because of illness need a doctor's statement for verification of sickness and should clear the absence with the instructor the day they return to class.
 Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
-Five points will be deducted from the final grade for every two absences or three tardies (or early departures from class), except in the case of documented illness.
+Five points will be deducted from the final grade for every unexcused absence or two tardies (or early departures from class), except in the case of documented illness.
+Students may request one personal day scheduled with the instructor except when you are scheduled for an exam, proficiency, or teaching.
 Note: Appointments for routine medical and dental checkups are not considered excused absences.